Bank monitoring incentives under moral hazard and adverse selection: The model

-In our model, adverse selection stems only from the monitoring costs of the banks.
-A possible extension of our model could rely on a further differentiation between the work of the two banks, i.e. when both banks work, the good one would be more efficient in the sense that the associated default intensity is strictly smaller than that of the bad bank.
+In our model, adverse selection stems only from the monitoring costs of the two types of banks.
+A possible extension of our model could rely on a further differentiation between the work of the banks, i.e. when both good bank and bad bank work, the good one would be more efficient in the sense that the associated default intensity is strictly smaller than that of the bad bank.
 This would also be a possible way to model the fact that the pool of loans of each bank could have different qualities.
-However, as will be explained in Appendix \ref{sec:extension}, such a feature would actually make the problem degenerate, in the sense that the upper boundary of the credible set that will be fined below becomes infinite.
+However, as will be explained in Appendix \ref{sec:extension}, such a feature would actually make the problem degenerate, in the sense that the upper boundary of the credible set that will be defined in Section \ref{sec:credi} becomes infinite.
 This would be a rather undesirable feature of the model and would create unwanted discontinuities.
 We give potential solutions to extend the model in this direction in Appendix \ref{sec:extension}, but leave the exact study to future research.